Skillful, Safe Cat & Dog Surgery

 Taking Comfort in Pain Relief

 After surgery, you want your pet to be pain-free as soon as possible so they can return to their playful selves.
 We get it.
 At Melrose Animal Clinic, we’re pet parents, too, so we make sure your pet is comfortable at every step of the way.
 Your pet receives the safest medications available before, during, and after surgery.
 Upon their release, we’ll prescribe at-home pain relief.
-Depending on your pet’s surgery, condition, and response to medication, we may recommend laser therapy as a complement or alternative to pain medication.
+Depending on your pet’s surgery, condition, and response to medication, we may recommend laser therapy as a complement or alternative form of pain relief.

 Please contact us today at (781) 662-4888 if you have any questions about cat and dog surgery.